4-H Saskatchewan

 • If a currently active volunteer leader, must have served the 4-H movement for at least 30 years,

 Nominations may originate with a Club, District 4-H Council or the Saskatchewan 4-H Council or a 4-H individual, but must be endorsed by a District 4-H Council.
-The nomination application form must be received by the Saskatchewan 4-H Selections Committee by December 31 each year.
-Nomination form is available HERE.
+Nominations received before January 15th will be honoured at the current year Awards Banquet in March.

 Some 4-H Hall of Famers have also been inducted into the Saskatchewan Agricultural Hall of Fame.
 Check it out here.